 - Sandwiches call for easy slicing and gentle melt under a press or broiler

 Pizza is the most demanding application.
 The cheese must stretch when you pull a slice, brown evenly under a broiler, and not pool into greasy puddles.
-Provolone, scamorza, and Oaxaca all pass this test.

 Cold applications are a different challenge entirely.
-Only burrata truly replicates the soft, creamy texture of fresh mozzarella in a caprese salad.
-Every other substitute on this list is better suited to cooked dishes.
+Cream-filled burrata truly replicates the soft, creamy texture of fresh mozzarella in a caprese salad.

 When to Use Each Mozzarella Substitute